 Note that the Consolidation Monitor is helpful for monitoring the group closing process, but the long-term goal is to have a single process follow-up in place for both local close and group close.
 This is where an evolution to the advanced financial closing solution comes into play.

 Consolidation with group reporting is one key improvement SAP S/4HANA Finance has brought to SAP users over the legacy SAP ERP suite.
-In this blog, you took a look at three ways SAP S/4HANA Finance improves the consolidation process, and saw how existing SAP BPC processes integrate alongside these new ones.
+In this blog post, you took a look at three ways SAP S/4HANA Finance improves the consolidation process, and saw how existing SAP BPC processes integrate alongside these new ones.

 Editor’s note: This post has been adapted from a section of the book SAP S/4HANA Finance: The Reference Guide to What’s New by Janet Salmon and Michel Haesendonckx.